drummacon/dbstat/README.md

     ```bash
     node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"
     ```
-    This generates a JWT token using the terminal.
+    This generates a cryptographically secure JWT token via the terminal.

 5. **OpenAI API setup (OPTIONAL)**
-    This is a test feature - The OpenAI API is used for generating example terminal commands that can offer some help during forensic workflows.
+    This is an experimental feature - The OpenAI API is utilized for generating example terminal commands to assist during forensic workflows.

-    **How to enable:**
+    **Configuration:**
-    - Find the last line in your `.env` file.
-It should look like this: `# OPENAI_API_KEY=your-api-key`
+    - Locate the commented line in your `.env` file: `# OPENAI_API_KEY=your-api-key`
-    - Remove the `#` at the beginning of the line.
+    - Remove the `#` comment prefix
-    - Finally, replace `your-api-key` with your real OpenAI API key.
+    - Replace `your-api-key` with your valid OpenAI API key

-    **Note:** If enabled, 1 API call is made using the model `gpt-4o-mini` (Cost = less than $0.01?).
-Also, clicking the 'regenerate' will make an API request each time it's clicked.
+    **Note:** When enabled, API calls are made using the `gpt-4o-mini` model (approximate cost < $0.01 per request).
+Each 'regenerate' action triggers a new API request.

-6. **Start the app**
+6. **Launch the application**
     ```bash
     npm start
     ```
-    The server should now be running.
-To access it, visit `http://localhost:3000` in your browser.
+    The server will initialize and become accessible at `http://localhost:3000` via your browser.

-    If you experience a problem using the app, or would like to request a new feature, please let us know in the issues section.
+    If you encounter any issues or would like to request additional functionality, please submit details through the GitHub issues section.

 ### License
 This project is licensed under the MIT License and is **open source**.
 Contributions are welcome!